Pedro Irala

-Pedro Richard Irala (born 14 April 1979) is a Paraguayan footballer who plays for Defensa y Justicia.
-He previously played for Olympiakos Volou and Rodos F.C. in the Greek Beta Ethniki.
+Pedro Richard Irala (born 14 April 1979) is a former Paraguayan footballer.
+He previously played for Olympiakos Volou and AS Rodos in the Greek Beta Ethniki.

 Club career

 Irala previously played for several Paraguayan teams like Sport Colombia, Guaraní and Cerro Porteño, and for Uruguayan side Danubio F.C.
 In 2008, he was transferred to Greece to play for Olympiakos Volou.
 In 2010, Ilioupoli F.C. showed interest in buying the player.